EDMdesigner/EDMdesigner-API-Doc/README.md

 You can add data to:
   - a specified group ([add to group](#add-data-to-group))
   - a specified user or users ([add to user](#add-data-to-users))

+A Data object should have the following properties:
+  - id {String} If you do not give any id then we will generate one.
+  - label {Object} /REQUIRED/ It should contain "language code - title" pairs.
+It works like the headers and footers title property (you can read about it [here](#localization)).
+Please note that the 'en' language code will be the default label!
+If you do not give any 'en' version then we will generate one.
+  - palceHolders {Object} /REQUIRED/ It should contain "placeholder - default value" pairs.
+A placeholderder can be any kind of string with two '#' character at the beginning and the end of it. (example: "##correctPlaceHolder##").
+It works almost similar like the headers and footers placeholders (expect , here you do not have to use localization).
+You can read more about the header and footer placeholders [here](#localization).
+  - structureId {String} /REQUIRED/ The id of the structure which the data belongs to.

 Example: